F100 Chemistry BSc Undergraduate 2019

 |Telephone||+44 (0)191 334 2118|

 All students study 120 credits per academic year.
 In the first year there are 80 credits of chemistry modules that teach the basics of inorganic, organic and physical chemistry, consolidating and building on pre-university courses.
-METriC contains courses that develop mathematical and physical concepts as tools for chemistry, and also some background biology and physics.
+Mathematical and Experimental Tools Required in Chemistry (METriC) contains courses that develop mathematical and physical concepts as tools for chemistry, and also some background biology and physics.
 Practical Chemistry is introduced in two cross-disciplinary modules, concluding in a short project.

 - Core Chemistry 1